anurag-bha/Grokking-Algorithms/README.md

 # Grokking-Algorithms
-Solutions of the book "Grokking Algorithms" by Aditya Y. Bhargava The Jupyter notebook `Grokking_Algorithms.ipynb ` is scrathpad.
+Solutions of the book "Grokking Algorithms" by Aditya Y. Bhargava The Jupyter notebook `Grokking_Algorithms.ipynb ` is scratchpad.
 The actual code is inside `src` folder.

 **Features**
 * CI/CD integrated with GitHub workflows.